-Violence against women and their children affects everybody.
+Violence against women and children affects everybody.
 It impacts on the health, wellbeing and safety of a significant proportion of Australians throughout all states and territories and places an enormous burden on the nation’s economy across family and community services, health and hospitals, income-support and criminal justice systems.

 ANROWS hosts events as part of its knowledge transfer and exchange work, including public lectures, workshops and research launches.
 Details of upcoming ANROWS activities and news are available from the list on the right.

 ANROWS was established by the Commonwealth and all state and territory governments of Australia to produce, disseminate and assist in applying evidence for policy and practice addressing violence against women and their children.